nwillc/vplugin/README.md

 ## Configuring the Plugin

-The plugin requires no configuration.
+The plugin requires no configuration it relies on the existing repos and dependencies.

 ## Running